virtuozzo/cloudscripting-docs/docs/troubleshooting.md

 Run into trouble with Cloud Scripting?
 Here are some helpful tips and specific suggestions for troubleshooting as follows:

-* Log in to your Virtuozzo PaaS dashboard and open the link of the following type in a new browser tab.
+* Log in to your Virtuozzo Application Platform dashboard and open the link of the following type in a new browser tab.

     *http://app.{HOSTER_URL}/console/*